 Check out Bloomberg Markets magazine for additional tips.

-Bloomberg help is available 24 x 7.
-Hit the green < HELP > key twice and a chat window will open.
-Type in your question and a Bloomberg support specialist will assist you.
+Bloomberg help is available via email.
+Hit the green < HELP > key twice and a window will open with an option to type in your question and send it to a Bloomberg support specialist.

 To request help from a librarian, contact us and we would be happy to assist you.